sage16/mask-classifier/README.md

 # mask-classifier
-Classify a masked person from an unmasked person
+Classify a masked person and an unmasked person